Hindu law of inheritance in Bangladesh [Math included]

 Due to this rule of Limited interest in women’s inherited property, it is widely known and spread that women do not get anything from their fathers’ property which is not completely true but a defacto truth as daughters can only inherit if there are no heirs according to the order 1-4 & 4A;

-but the reality can beg to differ because it is often hard to maintain a property from far away which has no real future.
+but the reality can beg to differ because it is often hard to maintain a property from far away that has no real future.
 Therefore women often do not pay much attention or demand for such property as that may create some new problems too.
 Along with this problem, when the concept of Stridhan is presented, the dowry system comes into play, where the father of the bride pays a hefty sum of property to her daughter during her marriage to satisfy the other party and give her daughter a fair share of his property as a gift when he is alive.

 Math 02: Example Problem: A died leaving behind two sons, B & C, and two wives (widow) D & E